machaao/machaao-samples/index.rst

 Even, if you were to choose WhatsApp there is a marketing spend associated with promoting the phone number.

 Such marketing spend numbers are generally not in the reach of Indie developers who are looking to build personal assistants for end consumers.

-MessengerX.io is a collaboration between MACHAAO and AppyHigh, with an aim to aid developers looking to build and monetize deeply personalized messaging experiences.

 Why MessengerX.io?
 =============================================================================